SBNA-Game-Show/Game-Show-Survey/README.md

   - `Advanced`
 - All endpoints require a valid API key via the `x-api-key` header.
 - Pagination is set to 10 questions per page.
-- Answers functionality is a stub and can be extended.

 ---